VertebrateResequencing/wr/.docs/nextflow/unsupported.md

 no staging layer — inputs are referenced by absolute path in the command, outputs are produced in-place.

+## Task Properties

+### `task.previousException` / `task.previousTrace`

+`task.previousException` returns the exception from the previous failed attempt; `task.previousTrace` returns the trace record.
+Both are only available when `task.attempt > 1` (retried tasks).
+New in Nextflow 24.10. wr does not track per-attempt exception or trace data — retries are handled by wr's scheduler, not by the translator.

+## Process Output Options

+### `topic: <name>`

+The `topic:` generic output option sends a process output to a named topic channel (pub/sub pattern).
+Example:
+`output: val('hello'), topic: my_topic`.
+This is part of Nextflow's topic-based channel system alongside `Channel.topic()`. wr does not implement topic channels — see `future.md` for `Channel.topic`.

 ## Channel Factories

 ### `Channel.fromLineage`